jadenRuplal/project-2-Jaden-Ruplal/README.md

 Like the previous project this one will be vehicle related.
 Using the NHTSA APi there will be a main page where you can select different options:

-1. search for the list of cars based on the brand (potentially filters to close in on the searches)
+1. user signs up for the first time or signs in
-2. search for vrhicles by vin and get its information
+2. create specific vehicles they want or have currently
-3. add a wishlist where you can add vehicles
+3. comment anything on the vehicles they have
-4. see brand information page
+4. user can comment on other vehicles which other users can see

 API: